Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 Create a page, and insert the following shortcode:
 [business_directory]

-There are lots of options for this shortcode.
-For a full description, see [Chamber Dashboard Documentation](http://chamberdashboard.com/document/displaying-business-directory-site/)

 Or use the new business directory block or the logo gallery block from the block editor

 = Will it work with my theme? =
 Probably!
 It is designed to work with any theme that follows basic WordPress coding practices.

-= Can I see other sites that are using Chamber Dashboard? = Yes!
-We have a [list of organizations using Chamber Dashboard](https://chamberdashboard.com/user-showcase/)

-= I want the plugin to do _____.
-Can you make it do that? = Probably!
-We are definitely interested in making this as useful as possible for chambers of commerce, so please let us know what features you need!
-You can use the contact form at [chamberdashboard.com/contact](http://chamberdashboard.com/contact)

 = Is it translation-ready? =
 Yes, the plugin is ready to be translated!  .po and .mo files are included.
 If you translate the plugin, we would love to include your translation with future releases of the plugin.